silverstripeltd/silverstripe-discoverer/docs/simple-usage.md

 # Simple usage

-**Note:** This is not meant to be a feature-packed demo - just provide you the basics to get started.
+**Note:** This is not meant to be a feature-packed demo or a prescription for how you should implement search.
+This is just here to give a basic idea of how you might interact with the service components that this module provides.

 Please also read the following:

 * [Detailed usage](detailed-querying.md)
 * [Detailed result handling](detailed-result-handling.md)

 This module does not provide a search results page out of the box.
-You an hook it up to your existing results page, or create a new one.
+You can hook it up to your existing results page, or create a new one.
 A minimal example of a `SearchResultsController` is below, along with the Silverstripe template that might go alongside it.